moseseth/lease-it/README.md

 ![ER](assets/ER.png)

 This project is a web application that allows you to manage vehicle leasing, customers, and lease contracts.
-It uses MySQL as the database, Java 17 as the backend service, and React as the frontend UI.
+It uses MySQL for persisting data, Spring boot with Java 17 as the backend service, and React as a frontend tool.

 ### How to Run

 You can run the project using Docker.

--   Requires Docker Desktop.
+-   *Requires Docker Desktop*.
 Then, follow these steps:

     1. Clone the repository and `cd lease-it`
     2. Rename `.env.example` to `.env` under `lease-api/`